bigdatajim2020/hello-kafka-connect/README.md

 ## Download Docker image confluent/kafka

-We've done most of the work with Docker Compose, but there is a small workaround required to account for lack of official Confluent entry on DockerHub.
+We've done most of the work with Docker Compose, but there is a small workaround required to account for the lack of an official Confluent entry on DockerHub.

 ```
 $ git clone https://github.com/confluentinc/docker-images